Of all the streets that blur in to the sunset,

 – Limits, Jorge Luis Borges

 And those ice cream flavors that made your mouth water – still just pastel hues and the sweet smell of butter, nothing more.
-There, you were going to take your daughter on a clear day, there, you were going to take the ferry on a free day, ultimately an imaginary day free of the crush of life’s minutiae, a day that does not exist.
+There, you were going to take her on a clear day, there, you were going to take the ferry on a free day, ultimately an imaginary day free of the crush of life’s minutiae.

-It has crowded you, it has covered the stuff of life, the underlying strata on which kids and babies joy.
+These days have never existed.
+It has crowded you, it has covered the stuff of life, the strata on which kids and babies joy.
 For you, the bell rang sooner, the tram arrived and has already left.